vmware-archive/kube-prod-runtime/docs/overrides.md

 }
 ```

-This snip basically imports the default root manifest for your platform (in this example, GKE) and applies the generated cloud specific configuration.
+This snippet basically imports the default root manifest for your platform (in this example, GKE) and applies the generated cloud specific configuration.

 If you want to check what manifests this default configuration would produce, you can use [`kubecfg`](https://github.com/ksonnet/kubecfg) a tool to manage Kubernetes resources as code and that understands `jsonnet` (actually, `kubeprod` uses `kubecfg` libraries internally):